tsdataclinic/scout/README.md

 ## 1. Contributing

 We love all contributions, be it a bug report, feature request, or change to the codebase.
-Check out our [contributing](CONTRIBUTING.md) guidelines for all ways you can contribute to the project.
+Check out our [contributing](CONTRIBUTING.md) guidelines for all the ways you can contribute to the project.

 ## 2. Roadmap